 4- DO wear cufflinks, classic gold with mother-of-pearl models are the most appropriate.

-5- White handkerchief, in cotton, silk or linen, in the jacket’s pocket is a must.
+5- A white handkerchief, in cotton, silk or linen in the jacket’s pocket is a must.

-6- Opera Pumps in patent leather with silk ribbon are the perfect shoes to wear on such occasions, but patent Oxford shoes in black leather - only if they are really shinning- are also acceptable.
-For the more daring, you can wear black velvet loafers with some fun embroidery for Black Tie.
+6- Opera pumps in patent leather with silk ribbons are the perfect shoes to wear on such occasions, but patent Oxford shoes in black leather - only if they are really shiny- are also acceptable.
+The more daring gentlemen can wear black velvet loafers with some fun embroidery as well.

-7- Always wear knee-high black silk socks, unless you are a daring young man with black velvet loafers, in this case we suggest you dare a little bit more and wear colored socks.
-You should also match your colored socks with your handkerchief and we assure you your elegance won’t go unnoticed!
+7- Always wear knee-high black silk socks, unless you are a bold young man with black velvet loafers.
+In this case, we suggest you dare a little bit more and wear colored socks.
+You should also match your colored socks with your handkerchief and we assure you that your elegance won’t go unnoticed!

-If you don’t own White Tie or Black Tie attire, you can rent one at a reputable store, but make sure to do it well in advance as the good ones are the first to go.
+If you don’t own Black Tie attire, you can rent one at a reputable store, but make sure to do it well in advance as the good ones are the first to go.
 The shop’s tailor will customize your outfit so that it fits you perfectly; not too long nor too short, not too big nor too small.
-Here are some addresses where you can rent your White a Black Tie attire in Vienna:
+Here are some addresses where you can rent your White or Black Tie attire in Vienna:

-By the way, in the German-speaking area, as well as in northern Europe, White Tie is also referred to as “Frack” and Black Tie as “Smoking”.
+By the way, in the German-speaking area as well as in northern Europe Black Tie is also referred to as "Smoking".